LeMinaw/minaw.net/README.md

 My portfolio.

-## Avatar - it is an amazing project also name too
+## Avatar - it is an amazing project, also name too

 Procedural avatar generator.